gblikas/armstrongTopologySolutions/README.md

 # Armstrong Topology Solutions
 Contains Latex document: All solutions to M.A.
 Armstrong's "Basic Topology".

 I will be posting the pdf for the entire solution set upon completion.

+To do: Update the solutions manual from Greg's tex file.